 Other Ways to Improve Skin Health And Reduce Acne

 Altogether, limiting your carb and dairy intake should have a massive impact on your skin health.
-If this approach isn’t working as well as you’d like after a couple of weeks, then try some of these suggestions:
+If this approach isn’t helping after a few weeks, then try some of these suggestions:

 - Consume fatty fish a couple of times a week.
 Long-chain omega-3 fatty acids found in fish are anti-inflammatory and may improve skin health.
-The best sources include wild-caught salmon, mackerel, sardines, herring, and anchovies.
+The best sources of these healthy fats include wild-caught salmon, mackerel, sardines, herring, and anchovies.

 - Eat low-carb vegetables with every meal.
 Leafy green and cruciferous vegetables may help promote hormonal regulation and improve skin health.
 To learn more about the low-carb veggies that you should eat on keto, check out this article.

 - Drink green tea.
 Green tea is the best source of the antioxidant EGCG (Epigallocatechin gallate).
 A 2016 study found that green tea extract significantly reduced acne lesions in adult women with moderate to severe acne.